 I see this as another symptom of the lack of common courtesy and respect… They simply don’t care if they keep you waiting half an hour or much longer because the world revolves around them.

-They will even lie and say they are on their way, when they haven’t even left the house yet.
+So you’re there waiting and you call to see where they are, and they will even lie and say they are on their way (“Ya voy!”) when they haven’t even left the house yet.

 Again, this is something that is common throughout Latin America though.